 At Whangarei Primary School all children starting school BEFORE the 1st of April will be classified and placed as a Year 1.
 All children starting school ON and AFTER the 1st of April will be classified as a Year 0 and the following year will be in Year 1.

-If your child is enrolling mid-year, it is best to contact the us to talk about what year they should be placed in.
+If your child is enrolling mid-year, it is best to contact us to talk about what year they should be placed in.
 If you think your child is not in the right year at our school please talk to your child's teacher about this.

 Information and documents for parents who want to enrol their children into the school can be found below at the following links: